LanHikari22/checkpipe/README.md

 sum(filter(transform(filter(source_input))))
 ```
 which is not very handy.
 Another approach would be creating placeholder variables
-to store each stage, but this also introduces unnecessary state which goes against
+to store each stage, but this also introduces unnecessary state.
+If this state is mutable, it goes against the principle of purity in functional programming and the
-the principle of purity in functional programming.
+function does not clearly denote a mathematical function.

 In data analysis and ETL contexts, we may have to build large dataflows so a better approach is necessary.